cavaliba/cmt_monitor/docs/docs/check_folders.md

 		   ]

+path

-- `path`:  path to the folder or file
+    path to the folder or file

-- `name`: the reported name to the monitoring server
+recursive

-- `recursive`: if set to yes, the folder is analyzed recusirvely.
+    if set to yes, the folder is analyzed recusirvely.
 Beware of large folders.

+no_store

+    default to no (store)
+    set to yes for big folders, don't store in-memory, don't compute some targets (has_files)

+filter_extension

+    only processes files with one of the provided extensions (OR'ed)

+filter_regexp

+     only processes files with a name matchnig this regexp

+send_content

+	if path is a file, send 200 first chars of the file attribute : cmt_file_content

+send_list

+	New in 2.0
+	Sends the  list of processed files with path, name, size, uid,gid, perms Useful to display folder content (backups, queue, ...) in a dashboard yes/no, default is no , needs no_store set to no (store !) attribute : cmt_file_list

+target

-- `target`: one or more command / subchecks against that folder, to be expressed in desired target state (think idempotence like in Ansible).
+    one or more command / subchecks against that folder, to be expressed in desired target state Think idempotence like in Ansible
     See below for explanation of the various targets.

-- `no_store`: default to no ; set to yes for big folders, don't store in-memory, don't compute some targets (has_files)

 ## Targets